A zero-emissions shire

 • Gas flaring infrastructure has been installed to reduce greenhouse emissions

-• Our Waste Management Strategy 2023 - 2033 identifies opportunities to reduce community waste, and divert high-emissions resources, such as food scraps and garden waste
+• Our Waste Management Strategy 2023-2033(PDF, 3MB) identifies opportunities to reduce community waste, and divert high-emissions resources, such as food scraps and garden waste

 We’re working with local groups